UDT-ITF/website/source/presentation/index.md

 ##### service

 A service that the client might interact with to gain additional information or functionality when using the resource with the `service` property.
 The service resource _SHOULD_ have additional information associated with it in order to allow the client to determine how to make appropriate use of it.
-Please see the [Service Registry][registry-services] document for the details of currently known service types.

 The value _MUST_ be an array of JSON objects.
 Each object will have properties depending on the service's definition, but _MUST_ have either the `id` or `@id` and `type` or `@type` properties.
 Each object _SHOULD_ have a `profile` property.